V5C (Logbook) – Explained

 Unfortunately, buying a car isn’t as simple as a quick bank transfer and getting behind the wheel.

 Before you get to the fun part, there are some checks to be done!
 One of the most important things you have to do is make sure you get a legit V5C logbook.

-If you buy a car without a logbook, you could be purchasing a stolen vehicle.
+If you buy a car without a vehicle registration certificate, you could be purchasing a stolen vehicle.
 Having the V5C proves that the seller is the registered keeper of a car and that they have the right to sell it.

 Here’s a quick rundown of everything you need to know about this vital document.

-Every single car sold has a unique V5C certificate, the DVLA issues that.
+Every single car sold has a unique V5C number, the DVLA issues that.
 Known as a logbook.
 It’ll contain all the essential details about the car, and the keeper, such as:

 - Vehicle registration number